Gurjiwan/uall/README.md

+# ABOUT
-**uall(update all) is a simple shell script to arch linux packages**
+uall(update all) is a simple shell script to arch linux packages

-DEPENDENSIES:
+# DEPENDENSIES:
 sudo or doas : to run pacman with superuser privileges

-INSTALL STEPS:
+# INSTALL STEPS:

 Just add the downloaded uall script file to the bin directory or add the git repository to the PATH variable.

-USAGE:
+# USAGE:
 just run the command: uall
 in the terminal and it will start updating using pacman, yay/paru and flatpak.

-NOTE: sudo is already included in the shell script hence is not required while running the command
+# NOTE: sudo is already included in the shell script hence is not required while running the command

-LATEST RELEASE:
+# LATEST RELEASE:
 Added rustup updates in the shell script.